AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 [...]
 ```

 Since we use multiple render targets, we have to explicitly tell OpenGL which of the color buffers associated with `GBuffer` we'd like to render with `glDrawBuffers`.
 Also interesting to note here is we combine the color and specular intensity data in a single RGBA texture; this saves us from having to declare an additional color buffer texture.
+As your deferred shading pipeline gets more complex and needs more data you'll quickly find new ways to combine data in individual textures.

+Next,